 Ramboll was commissioned by Islington Council in London to design and deliver a district-wide heating network to provide cheaper and greener heat to 1,350 homes plus community buildings in north London, using unwanted heat from the London Underground.

 The district heating schemes in the Copenhagen Region are interconnected, forming one of the largest integrated DH systems in the world.

-A district heating masterplan for the Greater Manchester Area will be developed in support of local and national commitments to sustainable energy.
+A district heating masterplan for the Greater Manchester Area has been developed in support of local and national commitments to sustainable energy.

 The City of Cambridge located north of Boston, Massachusetts, USA, shares increasing global concerns about climate change and the many challenges it presents.
 Cambridge has adopted a Climate Protection Action Plan with the goal of reducing greenhouse gas emissions by 80% by 2050.

 The Meridian Water project is one of the largest housing developments in London and the UK and will see up to 10,000 homes constructed over the next 20 years on an 85 hectare brownfield site.

 Ramboll Energy’s comprehensive feasibility study recommends options for implementing low carbon energy infrastructure in the Edinburgh International development area.